-British author of ‘Wolf Hall’ saga Hilary Mantel dies at 70
+Hilary Mantel, author of “Wolf Hall” Tudor saga, dies at 70

 “I’m very keen on the idea that a historical novel should be written pointing forward,” she told The Associated Press in 2009.
 “Remember that the people you are following didn’t know the end of their own story.
 So they were going forward day by day, pushed and jostled by circumstances, doing the best they could, but walking in the dark, essentially.”

+Mantel also turned a sharp eye to Britain’s modern-day royalty.
+A 2013 lecture in which she described the former Kate Middleton, wife of Prince William, as a “shop-window mannequin, with no personality of her own” drew the ire of the British tabloid press.

+Mantel said she wasn’t talking about the duchess herself but rather describing a view of Kate constructed by the press and public opinion.
+The author nonetheless received criticism from then-Prime Minister David Cameron, among others.

-Queen Elizabeth II made Mantel a dame, the female equivalent of a knight, in 2014.
+Right-wing commentators also took issue with a short story entitled “The Assassination of Margaret Thatcher,” which imagined an attack on the Conservative leader.
+It was published in 2014, the same year Queen Elizabeth II made Mantel a dame, the female equivalent of a knight.

+Mantel remained politically outspoken.
+An opponent of Brexit, she said in 2021 that she hoped to gain Irish citizenship and become “a European again.”

 Mantel is survived by her husband.
-Gerald McEwen.